Visit Linky & Dinky's"Astounding Tales"

 sharp, we obliged.
 After all, it was she who saved all our

-The Shocking True Story of Linky & Dinky, but
+lives in The Shocking True Story of Linky & Dinky, but

 that's a different tale.